signalapp/Signal-Desktop/README.md

 * Click "Load unpacked extension..."
 * Point to the repo's directory

 Note that for development, the TextSecure staging environment uses a self-signed certificate, which Chrome will complain is insecure.
-So first visit <https://textsecure-service-staging.whispersystems.org/> in your browser and allow the certificate.
+So first visit
+<https://textsecure-service-staging.whispersystems.org/> in your browser and
+allow the certificate.

 Now, in the extension's options, you can register for TextSecure:

 * Select "Register" under "I'm new to TextSecure".
 * Enter a real phone number (Google Voice numbers work too) and country combination and choose to send an SMS.
 You will receive a real SMS.
 * Enter the verification code you received by SMS.

 You should now be able to use the extension.
 If you need to reset your development environment, open a browser console within the extension options page (or inspect `background.html`) and execute `localStorage.clear()` to clear out the settings.

 Dependencies
 ============

+**Note**: Unless you need to make changes to dependencies, you can skip this section and just use the checked in versions.

 Dependencies are managed by [bower](bower.io) and built with [grunt](gruntjs.com).
 To change them, you'll need to install node and npm, then